madisonestabrook/udacity-memory-game/README.md

 ### Download and Installation

-Use GitHub's "Clone or Download" option to nab a copy of Memory Game — from there, you can clone the files to your own GitHub repo, download the files to your computer, or use a command shell tool, such as git bash, to clone from the URL available via the "Clone or Download" button directly to your computer.
-Make sure not to alter the folder structure!
-While not complex, the styling and JavaScript, as well as the background image, are all contained in their respective directory folders and referenced accordingly.
+Use GitHub's "Clone or Download" option to nab a copy of Memory Game — from there, you can clone the files to your own GitHub repo, download the files to your computer, or use a command shell tool with the provided "Clone or Download" URL.
 Simply open up the `index.html` file and enjoy!

 ### Gameplay

-The game is fairly simple and mirrors many online puzzle games: click or touch an item and work your way toward the finish line (in this game, crossing that line takes between 30 and 60 seconds, on average).
-Memory Game offers users 16 cards, with eight matching pairs.
+The game is fairly simple and mirrors many online puzzle games: click or touch an item and work your way toward the finish line (in this game, crossing that line takes between 30 and 60 seconds, on average, though it isn't really a finish line).
+Memory Game offers users 16 cards, for a total of eight matching pairs.
 The objective is to flip and match all eight pairs.
-Each restart shuffles the cards, making for a new hunt-and-find experience each time!
-Upon successfully completing the game, users are shown a breakdown of their score: A star rating, which is actively tracked during gameplay, the final time upon winning a game, and a special message reflective of their star rating (and my sense of humor).
+Each successful match leaves the cards face up, whereas unsuccessful guesses result in cards reverting to their face-down state.
+Each page load and restart shuffles the cards.
+Upon successfully completing the game, users are shown a breakdown of their score: A star rating, which is actively tracked during gameplay, the final time upon winning a game, and a special message reflective of their total moves, where a move is counted per two clicked cards.
 The user can play another game by clicking the "Try Again?" button after a win, or they can restart the game at any time.

 ### More Info About the Game

 The Knuth (Fisher-Yates) shuffling algorithm is used to shuffle the deck when the game is loaded.
 A congratulatory animation plays at the end of the game, once all  pairs have been matched, and separate animations play during both correct and incorrect guesses.
 Additionally, sounds are provided — a ticking clock that begins once a user completes their first matching attempt, as well as when users correctly match a pair or guess incorrectly.
-To offset user annoyance, a convenient volume slider has been provided, which offers textual feedback as to volume level.
+To offset user annoyance, a convenient volume slider has been provided, which offers textual feedback as to the current volume level.

 ### Dependencies and Contributions

 There are no library dependencies in this project.
-However, many resources were consulted during this project's development.
+However, many resources were consulted.
 The header was adapted (including updating syntax to ES6 and simplying code) via the Codepen.io link in the JavaScript file.
 Other sources of inspiration are cited/attributed, too.
 Udacity Front-End Web Developer Slack channels' awesome and helpful students deserve mention for their words of wisdom.
 External to Udacity, though, MDN was used extensively, as well as W3C.org, various blog posts and educational materials, and the council of wise Youtubers.
-As is typical of my approach to this program, I attempt to deliver a bit more than what's required, and while the end result isn't exactly awe-inspiring, the underlying work and subtle flourishes do, in fact, make me quite proud.
+As is typical of my approach to this program, I attempted to deliver a bit more than what's required, and while the end result isn't exactly awe-inspiring, the underlying work and subtle flourishes do, in fact, make me quite proud.

 ## Direct Dependencies
-- Font-Awesome 4.6.1 for the Game Icons
+- Font-Awesome 5.0.13 for the cards' icons
-- Google Fonts for the Coda Font Family
+- Google Fonts for the Aldrich font family

 ### TODOs

-I aim to continue working on it over time, including applying MVC application design prinicples to make the structure of the app less, well, unstructured.
-Additionally, there are a few issues that I'm still working on: simplifying code, generally, bringing everything up to ES6 while providing fallbacks, and — at some point — offering one or two extra versions of the game.
-For example, giving users 24 cards to match under a time limit.
+I aim to continue working on this game over time, including applying MVC application design prinicples to make the structure of the app less, well, unstructured.
+Additionally, simplifying code, bringing everything up to ES6 while providing fallbacks, and — at some point — offering one or two additional variants of the game.
+For example, giving users 24 cards to match under a time limit, or having all unmatched cards reshuffled every ten seconds.
 I'll also continue improving the logic and animations.

 ### Thanks!

 If you play the game, enjoy!
-If you have any suggestions whatsoever, hit me up!
+If you have any suggestions whatsoever, contributions are welcome and encouraged!
 ------------------------------------

 # Memory Game Project Specifications